Skip to main content

 The Street Counter Pass System of Lands Department's (LandsD’s) website has been launched on 1 March 2024.
 Applicant organisations of Public Subscription Permit (General Charitable Fund-raising Activities) in need of one-stop service for application of setting up non-profit street counters on government land are required to submit soft copy of latest version of proforma (in MS Excel format) to LandsD via Social Welfare Department with immediate effect.
 Download here

 The Social Welfare Department (SWD) now invites operators of eligible residential care homes for the elderly (RCHEs) to apply for participating in the Residential Care Service Voucher (RCSV) Scheme for the Elderly (the Scheme) as Recognised Service Providers (RSPs).
-All RCHEs providing non-subsidised residential care places for the elderly and meeting the space standard, staffing requirements as well as specified requirements in track record, are eligible to apply as RSPs.
+All RCHEs providing non-subsidised care and attention places and / or non-subsidised nursing home places and meeting the space standard, staffing requirements as well as specified requirements in track record, are eligible to apply as RSPs.
 For details of the Scheme, please click here.

 "Invitation for Applications - Residential Care Service Voucher Scheme for the Elderly (Recognised Service Providers)" can be downloaded here.